SirPigari/lym/README.md

 ## Adding a Package

 1. Create your package, making sure it includes a valid [manifest.json](#manifest) file in the root directory.
+2. Put the package in the [libs](./libs/) directory.
-2. Submit a pull request with your package to the repository for review.
+3. Submit a pull request with your package to the repository for review.
-3. Once approved, your package will be added and available for everyone.
+4. Once approved, your package will be added and available for everyone.

 ## Manifest